 John Menton – [email protected]

-Hey!
-My name is Connor and I’m a History and Economics double major from Long Island, NY.
-I chose my History major almost purely because of the amazing professors I’ve had the great fortune to learn with, including Professors Dubow, Merrill, Bernhardsson, and Bevilacqua.
-Although the classes I’ve taken in the department have been all over the place geographically and topically, I’ve found that a lot of my interest lies at the intersection of my two majors and seeing how economic/material developments influence culture, policy, and “radical” responses.
-This year I’m taking tutorials through the Williams-Exeter Programme at Oxford University and studying global capitalism, revolution/dissent, labour relations, and inequality, which I’m hoping will lead to a more specific senior thesis in economic history next year.
-Aside from my studies, I also do a lot of work with the Williams Firsts community and Summer Humanities & Social Sciences program, I work in the Admission Office as a Tour Guide and Admission Ambassador, I’m a peer tutor for Economics, I mentor high schoolers in an alternative public school program through our Center for Learning in Action, and I dance with Ritmo Latino!
+Hey everyone, I’m Connor (he/him) and I’m a History and Economics major from Long Island, NY.
+I chose my History major almost purely because of the amazing professors in the department (I just kept taking classes with interesting people) and because the class offerings were so far beyond anything I could take for history in high school.
+Although the classes I’ve taken in the department have been all over the place geographically and topically, I’ve found that a lot of my interest lies at the intersection of my two majors and seeing how economic/material developments influence culture, policy, and everyday experiences.
+Aside from my studies, I serve as the Williams Firsts Coordinator, I work in the Admission Office as an Admission Ambassador, I’m a peer tutor for Economics, I mentor high schoolers in an alternative public school program through our Center for Learning in Action, and I dance with Ritmo Latino!

 Connor Middleton – [email protected]

-I’m a History and Chinese double major from Atlanta, Georgia.
-Though I spend a lot of time learning about China, my interests are as varied as can be, and I’ve had a blast exploring a wide variety of topics through the History department.
-I just like reading old documents, so I’m pretty easy to please.
+I’m a History and Chinese double major from Atlanta, Georgia, currently working on a thesis about script reform in the PRC between 1949 and 1958.
+Though my academic focus is definitely on China, my interests are as varied as can be, and I’ve had a blast exploring a wide variety of topics through the History department.
 Outside of class, I play a lot of music around campus and help to run NovelTeas, the College’s book and tea club.

 Hal Olson – [email protected]